 Picking up where we left off with “Am I Self-Sabotaging Romance?”
 I am now anxious about how one actually dates people without leading them on, or letting them down.
+Am I leading someone on when I’m getting to know them?
+What if I decide I don’t like them *like that*?
 (Simple answer is that these are natural side effects of dating, no?)
 All throughout our childhood and adolescence we spend time worrying about whether or not other people like us.
-Now, not only am I still convinced that everyone else thinks I am The Most Annoying Person Ever and hates having to socialise with me, but I’ve also developed anxiety about whether or not *I* like other people.
+Now, not only am I still convinced that everyone else thinks I am The Most Annoying Person Ever, but I’ve also developed anxiety about whether or not *I* like other people.
 Will it never end?!

-People are very confused about what to do in this scenario: you go on a date, a blind date or a Tinder date, you’re meeting for the first time, naturally, you’re then not sure how you feel about someone even after the first date, but you’re still curious so you meet them again and date for a bit just to see, but at what point should you have decided there is an explicit romantic interest now attached to that dating?
+You go on a date where you’re meeting for the first time.
+Naturally, you’re then not sure how you feel about someone even after the first date, but you’re still curious so you meet them again.
+So you date for a bit just to see… But at what point should you have decided there is an explicit romantic interest now attached to that dating?
 Or worse, what if you go on dating them but you’re always just never really sure?
 At what point does getting to know them turn into leading them on?
 Where’s the line?!

 I’ve talked to a few friends about it, and some of them totally understand, and others completely do not.
-They don’t see being honest and truthful about your feelings as a bad thing — and while I get that, what happens when you’re not sure about your feelings for a very long time?
-The simple answer would be to assume that so long as you’re not doing things that make it SEEM like you’re really into someone, i.e. romantic things, you’re in the clear for leading them on.
+No one has a real answer for: what happens when you’re not sure about your feelings for a very long time?
+The simple answer would be to assume that so long as you’re not doing things that make it SEEM like you’re really into someone, you’re not leading them on.

 I think the real problem is that I’m never sure whether or not I’m really interested.
-Too many people have told me “I’ll just know” and I’ve been in the relationship where “I just knew” and now I don’t know anything (literally. anything. in all walks of life).
+Too many people have told me “I’ll just know” and I’ve been in the relationship where “I just knew.”
+These days I don’t know anything.
+(Literally.
+Anything.
+In all walks of life).
 I’m afraid I’ll hurt someone’s feelings and I’m even more afraid that I’ll hurt my own feelings, and I’m most afraid that I will live a life of uncertainty about my feelings.

 Having recently (ahem, last night) gone on yet another Tinder date, I can honestly say, thinking “channel your inner Carrie Bradshaw, channel your inner Carrie Bradshaw, channel your inner Carrie Bradshaw” the entire bus ride over will give you the confidence you’re looking for, but you’ll also maybe end up being just as mean as she was on dates.
 There’s no winning.